shipyardapp/Shipyard-Documentation/docs/blueprint-library/email/email-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize Email to work with Shipyard's low-code Email templates.
 keywords:
   - email
   - blueprint
   - template
   - authorization
 ---

-# Email Authorization
+#  Authorization

 ## Google
 In order to send an email from a Google account, you'll need to use an [application specific password](https://support.google.com/accounts/answer/185833?hl=en).